Fachwerk Farmhouse: Heritage listing

 The Fachwerk Farmhouse was listed on the Queensland Heritage Register on 7 February 2005 having satisfied the following criteria.

 The place is important in demonstrating the evolution or pattern of Queensland's history.

-Influenced by the prevailing land order system and the appointment of German-born immigration agents, 1861 to 1881 was the period of large scale German immigration to Queensland.
+Influenced by the prevailing land order system and the appointment of German-born immigration agents, 1861 to 1881 was the period of large-scale German immigration to Queensland.
 Little physical evidence survives of the close-knit communities these immigrants established along the Logan River and the farmhouse is a visible reminder of an important pattern of migration to Queensland during the second half of the 19th century.
 One of the oldest buildings remaining in the Logan district, the farmhouse also provides evidence of the early settlement of the Logan River Agricultural Reserve.

 The place demonstrates rare, uncommon or endangered aspects of Queensland's cultural heritage.

 The farmhouse is extremely rare as the only known surviving example of fachwerk in Queensland.

 Constructed in the early 1870s by immigrant German farmers using a traditional building technique, the Fachwerk Farmhouse at Carbrook is significant as rare surviving evidence of the transplantation of north German culture, language and tradition to Queensland during the formative post-Separation years.

 The place has potential to yield information that will contribute to an understanding of Queensland's history.

 The Fachwerk Farmhouse is significant for its potential to reveal information about traditional north German construction techniques, especially from the Uckermark area of Germany, brought to Queensland in the mid-19th century.
 Further study of the place may also reveal other structures and archaeological remains that could contribute to our understanding of a way of life no longer practiced in Queensland.

 The place is important in demonstrating the principal characteristics of a particular class of cultural places.

-A distinctive timber and masonry building method, fackwerk requires a master craftsman to fashion and erect a jointed timber frame.
+A distinctive timber and masonry building method, fachwerk requires a master craftsman to fashion and erect a jointed timber frame.
 The farmhouse is substantially intact and demonstrates the principal characteristics of a fachwerkbau, or traditional north German half-timbered building.

 The place has a special association with the life or work of a particular person, group or organisation of importance in Queensland's history.

 Due to its unique appearance and the loss of other similar buildings, the place has a special association with early German immigrants who played an important role in the settlement of Queensland and whose descendants still live in the area.